 Common topics include weight loss, diabetes management, elevated blood cholesterol, disordered or emotional eating, sports nutrition, anemia, celiac disease, high blood pressure, digestive disorders, pregnancy, and cooking for a family.
 These can be addressed on an individual basis in person, over the telephone, or via video conferencing.
-The “Nutrition University” series also covers many of these topics and may be offered at the RCW Fitness Center or via video conferencing.

 Additional offerings such as cooking classes and grocery store tours may be periodically offered as part of RCW’s nutrition services.

-Whether you need certification for work, school, or just want to learn it because you want to protect your loved ones at home, this is your opportunity to learn to act quickly, perform cardiopulmonary resuscitation (CPR) if necessary, and save a life.
+Whether you need certification for work, school or just want to learn it because you want to protect your loved ones at home, this is your opportunity to learn to act quickly, perform cardiopulmonary resuscitation (CPR) if necessary, and save a life.
 It’s more than just chest compressions.
 Learn to offer help to those who are choking, as well as CPR for adults, infants, and children.
 RCW offers the American Heart Association Heartsaver or Healthcare Provider CPR certification course.
-These classes are held monthly in the RCW Fitness Facility, and are open to all Riverside Center employees and their families, as well as those in the community needing or desiring CPR certification.
+These classes are held monthly in the RCW Fitness Facility and are open to all Riverside Center employees and their families, as well as those in the community needing or desiring CPR certification.